-Regarding standardization efforts in the area of SDN, the most relevant standards developing organization (SDO) is the Open Networking Foundation (ONF),4 a member-driven standards organization aiming to promote and adopt SDN through open standards development.
-The ONF is the home of the well-known OpenFlow standard and OpenFlow Switch Specification [5], defining the protocol used for the communication between the OpenFlow controller and switches.
-In addition to these core standards, the ONF also publishes a testing specification to guide the conformance of OpenFlow switches [12].
-The ONF is structured into several working groups (WGs), which address topics ranging from extensibility (adding new features) to migration (for existing networks to adapt to the OpenFlow standard).
+Regarding standardization efforts in the area of SDN, the most relevant Standards Developing Organization (SDO) is the Open Networking Foundation (ONF), a member-driven standards organization aiming to promote and adopt Software Defined Networking through open standards development.
+ONF is the home of the well-known OpenFlow standard and OpenFlow Switch Specification [5], defining the protocol used for the communication between the OpenFlow controller and switches.
+In addition to these core standards, the ONF also publishes a testing specification to guide the conformance of the OpenFlow switches [12].
+ONF is structured in several working groups (WGs), which address topics that range from extensibility (adding new features) to migration (for existing networks to adapt to the OpenFlow standard).
 Recently, a Wireless and Mobile Working Group has been established to address the specific requirements of mobile networks.
-The charter of the group5 lists a number of identified use cases ranging from mobile backhaul to mobile core issues.
-OpenFlow extensions can be expected in the near future to cover the gap in existing specifications.
+The charter of the group lists a number of identified use cases ranging from mobile backhaul to mobile core issues.
+OpenFlow extensions can be expected in near future to cover the gap in existing specifications.

-At the IETF,6 the SDN trend is impacting several WGs.
-The most representative SDN-related WGs are the following: Forwarding and Control Element Separation (FORCES), which is tackling the separation between the control and data planes; Network Virtualization Overlays (NVO3), focusing on the data center overlay problem space and architecture; and finally, the Interface to the Routing System (I2RS), which focuses on providing a real-time interface into the IP routing system.
+At the IETF, the SDN trend is impacting several WGs.
+The most representative SDN-related WGs are the following: the Forwarding and Control Element Separation (FORCES), which is tackling the separation between the control plane and data plane; the Network Virtualization Overlays (NVO3), focusing on the data center overlay problem space and architecture; and finally, the Interface to the Routing System (I2RS), which focuses on providing a real-time interface into the IP routing system.

-In addition, the Internet Research Task Force (IRTF) has created the Software-Defined Networking Research Group (SDNRG),7 which is analyzing the approaches that can be used both in the near term and in the future.
-Finally, there are some other WGs at the IETF that can bring useful knowledge to SDN standardization, such as the ALTO, PCE, NETCONF, NETMOD, and DMM WGs.
+In addition, the IRTF has created the Software-Defined Networking Research Group (SDNRG), which is analyzing the approaches that can be used both in the near term and in the future.
+Finally, there are some other WGs at the IETF that can bring useful knowledge into SDN standardization, such as ALTO, PCE, NETCONF, NETMOD and DMM WGs.

 The IEEE 802 LAN/MAN Standards Committee has also started SDN-related activities.
-Although there is currently no WG focused specifically on SDN in IEEE 802, there are ongoing discussions on how to introduce SDN capabilities into wireless and wired technologies.
-The most relevant activities are the Open Mobile Network Interface for Omni-Range Area Networks (OmniRAN) Study Group, defining an access network specification based on IEEE 802 technologies (802.11, 802.1X, etc.) that includes a network architecture, recommended communication protocols, and link-specific parameters usage, which has specifically discussed the SDN capabilities that are needed in the specific IEEE 802 technologies [13]; ongoing discussion within the IEEE 802.16 WG on introducing the bridging capability directly within the wireless stack in

-Key benefits Key challenges Easier deployment of new services Specification of the interfaces Reduced management and opera- tional costs of heterogeneous technologies Need to integrate scheduled-based and contention-based systems Efficient operation of multi-vendor infrastructures Harmonization of the standardization efforts Increased accountability and service differentiation Verifiable security and privacy architecture Continuous and transparent enhancement of network operation Operation and management of wire- less networks is more complex such a way that SDN functionalities can be applied to the wireless connections [14]; and the IEEE 802.11ak8 and 802.1Qbz9 specifications, which are very relevant as they specify how 802.11 access points (APs) interconnect with wired bridged technologies in a simpler (and more SDN-friendly) manner.
+Although there is currently no WG focused specifically on SDN in IEEE 802, there are ongoing discussions on how to introduce SDN capabilities on wireless and wired technologies.
+The most relevant activities are: the Open Mobile Network Interface for Omni-Range Area Networks (OmniRAN) Study Group, defining an access network specification based on IEEE 802 technologies (e.g., 802.11, 802.1X, etc.) that includes a network architecture, recommended communication protocols, and link-specific parameters usage, which has specifically discussed the SDN capabilities that are needed in the specific IEEE 802 technologies [13]; ongoing discussion within the IEEE 802.16 WG, to introduce the bridging capability directly within the wireless stack in such a way that SDN functionalities can be applied to the wireless connections [14]; and the IEEE 802.11ak and 802.1Qbz specifications, which are very relevant as they specify how 802.11 access points (APs) interconnect with wired bridged technologies in a simpler (and more SDN-friendly) manner.